 The sunnah is to remain in i’tikaf for 10 days but as a minimum it can be 1 day and 1 night.
 I’tikaf is a great opportunity to reconnect with Allah in solitude.
 It is also a time to implement good religious practices which can be carried on throughout the whole year.

-I’tikaf traditionally takes place in mosques, but this may not be possible this year due to the continued restrictions caused by Covid-19.
-This year, you can set up a place of seclusion in your home for dedicated worship.
+I’tikaf traditionally takes place in mosques, or you can set up a place of seclusion in your home for dedicated worship.

 Giving sadaqa during the last 10 nights